Seven Nation Army: Critical reception

+Commercial performance

 On March 8, 2003, "Seven Nation Army" debuted at number 27 on the Billboard Modern Rock chart; (Note: Billboards Modern Rock chart is now known as Alternative Songs, a name it adopted in 2009.) on July 26, it peaked at number one, a position it maintained for three weeks.
 In late 2023, for the chart's 35th anniversary, Billboard ranked the song as the 80th most successful in the chart's history.
 The song entered the Billboard Hot 100 chart on May 24, peaking at 76 that week.
 It debuted at number 38 on Billboards Mainstream rock chart on July 12, and it reached its peak position of 12 on November 8.
 In Canada it peaked at number 61 on the Canadian Singles Chart in July 2007.
 The song debuted on the UK Singles Chart on May 3, 2003, at number seven, its peak position.
 It also reached the UK Indie Chart and Scottish Singles Chart the same week.
 The song debuted on the former at number one and remained at that position for another week, and it debuted and peaked at number six on the latter.
 On May 1, it debuted on the Irish Singles Chart, where it peaked at number 22.
 On June 22, the song debuted on the Australian Singles Chart at its peak position of number 17.
 It debuted on the Official German Charts at number 69 on June 27; it peaked at number four two weeks later.